How Google's insidious* behavior led me to find superior alternatives.

 * Update: I've been using microG (LineageOS for microG) for about a week now and I'm amazed.
 My phone is now completely rid of Google.
 Even the built-in geolocation alternative by Mozilla works perfectly.
 I can't stress this enough, my phone is nearly seven years old but feels brand new.

-On a PC Vivaldi Browser's quality does match up to its name—and we all know Four Seasons.
+Vivaldi Browser's quality matches up to its name.
 I could throw around superlatives all day, but I won't spoil the pleasant surprise.
-What got me to click “set as default browser” was Vivaldi's unmatched simultaneous customizability and speed.
+What got me to “set as default browser” was Vivaldi's unmatched simultaneous customizability and speed.
 Not surprisingly, it has a thriving community forum.

 I'm only keeping this account just in case I need the key to the dungeon.
 Otherwise I use Vivaldi Webmail, which is just as excellent as their browser.